activisthandbook/rebeltools/README.md

 ```

 ## Host your own instance
 Everyone can use [rebel.tools](https://rebel.tools) for free.
-However, you can also decide to host your own (customised) version.
+However, you can also decide to host your it by yourself.

+Benefits:
+- You can customise any aspect of the app.
+This is especially useful if you are a large movement with lots of smaller local groups.
+You can help these smaller groups by hosting your own customised version which they can use.
+- You can decide yourself what geographical area to host your Firebase project.
+This will help your pages load a bit faster.

+Drawbacks:
+- You will need to pay yourself for any costs incurred by running your own Firebase project.
+If you are a small movement, these costs will be minimal.
+- Hosting your own instance requires more maintainance.
+You will need to update your instance manually to make use of our latest features.

 ### 1. Setup a Firebase project
 You will need a [Firebase](firebase.google.com) account to host your own instance.
 There is a free plan available to get started.